-We all have opinions on most subjects, but nowhere is that truer than of Generation Z. Not only can they readily learn the opinions of celebrities and leaders from a plethora of online channels, they are also impelled to share their own through social media interactions.
+We all have opinions on most subjects, but nowhere is that truer than Generation Z. Not only can they readily learn the opinions of celebrities and leaders from a plethora of online channels, but they are also impelled to share their own through social media interactions.

 When they join your team it’s only natural that they will quickly form opinions on the company, their colleagues, and of course you!
 But treat this as an opportunity for honest constructive feedback and you could find there’s gold to be mined in their comments.

 Try: Making an anonymous staff survey available online and encouraging your team to use it.
 We’ve developed a handy employee survey tool for exactly this purpose.

 Don’t try: Putting a survey box in the corner of the staffroom, with all submissions funneled into a poorly-concealed rubbish bin.

 6. Trust them and encourage them when they succeed

 They may be the youngest working generation, but Generation Z still want to feel independent and capable.
 Despite their age, they can (and should) be trusted to take ownership of their work and to work self-sufficiently as much as possible to accomplish it.

 As the manager, you’ll achieve better results from seeing them invested in what they’re doing, plus build up their confidence to tackle the next challenge.
 Take every opportunity to communicate their achievements to the wider team; nothing is more likely to get everyone humming as a team.